 The Issue: The League of Women Voters of Rhode Island (LWVRI) is considering important health care related issues in the current legislative session.
 These include advocating for reproductive rights, and opposing efforts to prevent access to abortion, guaranteed under the Constitution by Roe v Wade, and perennially introduced bills such as "fetal protection," and recognizing a fetus as "a human life upon conception."

 The League Position: The League is committed to Reproductive Health Rights for Women.
 The League of Women Voters of the United States (LWVUS) believes that public policy in a pluralistic society must affirm the constitutional right of privacy of the individual to make reproductive choices.
 Position of Reproductive Choices (January 1983).
-This position is the basis of our support of the Reproductive Health Care Act of 2018, which would prohibit the state from interfering with a woman's decision to either carry to term or terminate her pregnancy.
+This position is the basis of our support of the Reproductive Health Care Act of 2019, which would prohibit the state from interfering with a woman's decision to either carry to term or terminate her pregnancy.
+The act would codify into Rhode Island law Roe v.
+Wade and other related federal legislation.
 The LWVUS believes that a basic level of quality health care at an affordable cost should be available to all U.S. residents.
 Other U.S. health care policy goals should include the equitable distribution of services, efficient and economical delivery of care, advancement of medical research and technology, and a reasonable total national expenditure level for health care.
 (Visit the LWVUS website to read the full positions.)

 Action: The LWVRI is working with the RI Coalition for Reproductive Freedom (RICRF) to address issues concerning women's reproductive health.
 Read a full list of the current bills and keep up to date on the issue on the LWVRI Blog The League in Action, the best place for updated information.
 To track bills that have been introduced, go to the Legislation Section of the RI State website.
 Select Bill Status/History and insert the bill number.
 You can also find the Bill Text and Daily Introductions, which lists what is being introduced.